-3.5.3 Socioeconomic Indicators
+3.5.3 Socioeconomic Indicators (to be updated)

-When the Council selected the Deepwater MPAs, they considered several factors beyond biological and habitat data.
-The Council wanted to select areas and a management strategy that would minimize impacts to fishermen and other fisheries and minimize potential safety issues.
-Metrics were selected by the IPT to rate the effectiveness of the MPAs based on the Socioeconomic Indicators (Table 3.5.3.1).
+When the Council selected the preferred MPAs, they considered several factors beyond biological and habitat data.
+The Council wanted to select areas and a management strategy that would minimize impacts to other fisheries, would not decrease safety at sea, and \\ (Goals 3, 5Q, and 7).
+Metrics were selected by the IPT to rate the effectiveness of the Deepwater MPAs based on the Socioeconomic Indicators.